yazgoo/bema/README.md

 # 🎤 bema

-Write your next slideshow in rust 🦀, get a self-contained binary 📦.
+Write your next slideshow in rust 🦀, as a self-contained binary 📦.

 ## 🖊  DSL